 The allowances for uniforms also apply to any personal protective equipment which is essential to keeping you safe while you carry out your job.

-For example, construction businesses whose employees need to wear helmets, steel toe-capped boost and high-visabilty vests on site can claim these costs against their business tax bills.
 Again, this rule does not extend to any of the clothing worn under the protective equipment, as this is not considered uniform but rather part of the employee’s everyday wardrobe.
 See EIM32471.

 Costumes

-The Swedish pop band ABBA famously used this clause in Swedish law, ensuring that the costumes they wore to perform were so outrageous that they couldn’t possibly wear them outside of performances.
 This allowed them to claim tax relief against the money they paid for the costumes, which they would not have been able to do had they worn more ‘normal’ clothing.

-Claiming work clothing as an expense is a grey area.
 There are many types of work clothing which may not have been listed above but which could be considered legitimate business expenses.

-If you think you may have a case for claiming work clothing as a business expense to offset your tax payments, it is worth speaking to your accountant.
-They will be able to advise you on your specific situation and let you know whether you are able to claim these expenses or not.
+If you think you may have a case for claiming work clothing as a business expense to offset your tax payments, speak to your accountant.